There’s no known safe limit of drinking during pregnancy.

 Your baby’s developing all the way through your pregnancy.
 Alcohol can be harmful at any stage.

 Even small amounts of alcohol can cross over from your body into your baby.
-The more you drink, the greater the possible harm.
+The exact level of alcohol exposure that can lead to harm is not known with certainty, but the more you drink, the greater the possible harm.

-About 2 in every 100 children and young people in the UK has FASD, but it’s totally preventable.
+About 3 in every 100 children and young people in the UK have FASD, but it’s preventable by avoiding alcohol when pregnant or planning a pregnancy.

-Lots of pregnancies aren’t planned, so you might not have known you were pregnant for a while.
+Lots of pregnancies aren’t planned, so you might not have known you were pregnant for a while and may have drunk alcohol in that time.

 When you go to your first antenatal appointment, your midwife will ask you whether you drink alcohol and if so how much.